sandstorm-io/sandstorm/docs/administering/ssl.md

 hostname.
 [This page](sandcats-https.md) provides help and advice for enabling and troubleshooting HTTPS for Sandcats-based installs.

-If you utilize a supported DNS provider (Sandcats.io, Cloudflare, Digital Ocean, DNSimple, Duck DNS, GoDaddy, Gandi, Namecheap, Name.com, AWS Route 53, or Vultr), you can create an ACME account from "SSL/TLS Certificates" admin panel to enable automatic certificate renewal.
+If you use a supported DNS provider, you can create an ACME account from "SSL/TLS Certificates" admin panel to enable automatic certificate renewal.
 By default, this uses Let's Encrypt, however, you can use any ACME service here.

+Sandstorm supports automatic renewal with the following DNS providers:
+- Sandcats.io
+- Cloudflare
+- Digital Ocean
+- DNSimple
+- Duck DNS
+- GoDaddy
+- Gandi
+- Namecheap
+- Name.com
+- Route 53 (AWS)
+- Vultr

 If your certificate provider does not support ACME, and/or your DNS provider is not supported currently by Sandstorm, you can manually upload your certificate.